 Scott Sanders drilled a hole in his patio table and attached the propane to the RV fire pit from the bottom.
 He can take it when he want anywhere by the use of a quick disconnect gas line to his tank.

-all with Copper Blue Topper on top.
+Copper Blue Topper on top.
 Each looks very different.
 We can and will do the same for you, send you pictures of your combinations if you like.

-The next fireplace was installed by Ken Kenoyer.
-He constructed his own pan for his Direct Vent Fireplace conversion with our supervision.
+Direct Vent Fireplace conversion with our supervision.
 We will go through the steps to complete his installation.
-The glass that was used was Starfire Base Glass and topped with Red Topping and Red Topper.
-We will explain as we move forward.
+The glass that was used was

 Above is your fireplace now (if you like logs).